rackerlabs/technical-blog/_posts/2019-10-02-features-of-sap-web-dispatcher.md

 functions such as security or load balancing."
 ---

-This blog explains SAR&reg; Web Dispatcher, its features, and how to use it.
+This blog explains SAP&reg; Web Dispatcher, its features, and how to use it.

 <!-- more -->